Student Services

 - The Department Head/Programme Director should submit a recommendation to support, or otherwise, the students' appeals to the Academic Registrar, who will then determine whether the appeals should be dismissed, or submitted for review and final decision by an Appeal Panel.

-- Any recommendation of the Appeal Panel to revoke Senate decision shall be subject to ratification by the Senate.
+- Any recommendation of the Appeal Panel to revoke a Senate decision shall be subject to ratification by the Senate.

 - The Composition of the Appeal Panel shall be as follows: